KidkArolis/space-router/README.md

 Minimal, yet awesome, batteries included universal router.

-Tiny router packs all the features you need to always keep your app in sync with the url.
+Soda router packs all the features you need to always keep your app in sync with the url.
 It's different from most other routers in that there is only a **single callback**.
 Use this callback to rerender your app or update your store on each url change.

-Tiny router:
+Soda router:

 - listens to url changes
 - supports popstate and hashchange